hit-moodle/moodle-plagiarism_moss/README.md

 Usage
 =====

+First, make sure the cron job of your moodle works well.
+Check <http://docs.moodle.org/20/en/Cron> for details.

 In the activity setting page of any moodle module which supports plagiarism API (now, assignment only), there should be settings for Moss Anti-Plagiarism.
-Follow the inline help.
+Follow the inline help and enjoy it.

 Links